alliander-opensource/rcdt_robotics/docs/content/grasping.md

 # Grasping

-Grasping is an import but challenging skill of a robot.
-To integrate this skill to our robots, we require a tool that can define the best grasp position for our robot gripper, to grasp an object of interest.
+Grasping is an important but challenging skill of a robot.
+To integrate this skill into our robots, we require a tool that can define the best grasp position for our robot gripper, to grasp an object of interest.

 ## Grasp Generation Methods